“Max, come see these jars I found,” Lucy called.

 Max would come home in the evening and the smell of nutmeg would hit him when he was half way down the block.
 He hadn’t known that nutmeg was one of the principal exports of Grenada or that mace came from the same plant.
 He had never heard of an herb called feverfew, let alone seen the loveliness of its tiny, daisy-like, white petals.
 Often, he found himself stunned by the things around him he hadn’t known existed before he met Lucy.
 Now he could no longer imagine living in a house that didn’t bring eggnog to mind on a daily basis.

 Before Lucy, Max’s life had been so small.
-He hadn’t felt the meanness of it because he was forever looking out at the cosmos but then she had turned that upside down.
+He hadn’t felt the meanness of it because he was forever looking out at the cosmos but she had turned that upside down.
 He knew his world had changed irrevocably when he came home one night to find the sound of strange, boozy music playing on an old turntable that hadn’t been there when he’d left that morning.
 He looked at the record going round and round but couldn’t read the label so he stopped the turntable.

 “You have to leave it on, Max,” Lucy called from upstairs in the bedroom.

 A quick glance revealed the title, “Hub Caps and Tail Lights” by H. Mancini.
 He started the record again.
-After a moment, Lucy appeared at the top of the stairs, wearing a loose fitting, sequined dress of silver.
+After a moment, Lucy appeared at the top of the stairs.
+She wore a loose fitting, sequined dress of silver.
 Gone was her usual ponytail and in its place dark curls kept falling into her face.
 More shocking, however, was the makeup.
 In the two years they had been together, Max had never seen Lucy wear makeup and now her eyes had disappeared in black holes of smudge while her mouth was a shock of bright, uneven, orangey red that was already starting to smear.
 Shiny, black, patent leather heels, a half size too large, made it necessary for her to hold onto the bannister as she attempted to shimmy her way down the stairs.
 Max could feel the blush rising up his neck into his face.
 She’s going to strip, he thought, and was mortified but powerless to stop her as the record played boom-boom-ba-boom, boom-ba-boom, boom-ba-boom.

 Lucy motioned for him him to sit and he sank into the sofa as she began her routine.
 It was difficult to watch but it was so odd that Max he couldn’t not watch.
 She kicked off the high heels, one nearly knocking over a lamp, and then, grinning, lifted her dress to where garters held her stockings.
 Unlatching the clasps from the first stocking, she began to roll it down her leg in a tidy tubular shape like a donut until it was at her toes but she didn’t take it off.
 Instead, she unclasped and rolled down the second stocking to the toes of that foot.
 Max became completely mesmerized.
-With both stockings still on, she slipped one stocking covered foot into the stocking that was on the other foot.
+With both stockings still on, she slipped one stocking covered foot into the stocking that was on the other foot, nearly falling as she did.
 She had shackled her feet together with a stocking donut.
 Unable to complete her task while standing, she sat on the floor in earnest focus, like a child who is building a sandcastle for the first time.
-The music was grinding away as she switched stockings, one within the other, before rolling them up her legs again so they ended up on the opposite leg from where they started.
+The music was grinding away as she switched stockings, seemingly one within the other, before rolling them up her legs again so they ended up on the opposite leg from where they started.
 The music stopped with the tacky, drawling voice of a woman saying, “That’s all.”

 Lucy was sweating as she jumped up and said, “It’s a Möbius strip!”
 Max was speechless.
 Even with hair sticking to her face and eye makeup running down her cheeks, she was glorious.
 They burst into laughter.